savitabobhate/ManageTask/README.md

 #This is simple spring-boot application created to manage task list.
 In this application CURD operations will be performed on task list.<br/>

-#A Code of this application is uploaded on https://43725588@stash.hk.hsbc/scm/managetask/managetask_rest.git: <br/>
+#A Code of this application is uploaded on https://43725588@stash.hk.hsbc/scm/managetask/managetask_rest.git <br/>

-# How to build:<br/>
+# How to build :<br/>
-Clone/Download this application and execute 'mvn package'
+#Clone/Download this application and execute 'mvn package' <br/>

-# Once project build successfully "messages-0.0.1-SNAPSHOT.jar" will be created along with target folder.
+#Once project build successfully messages-0.0.1-SNAPSHOT.jar will be created along with target folder <br/>

 # How to run jar file :<br/>
 java -jar messages-0.0.1-SNAPSHOT.jar